top of page

 CIA Director Gen. (Ret.)
 Michael Hayden.

-(1) Oldsmar Water Treatment Facility hacked, potentially leading to poisoned water for thousands
+(1) Oldsmar Water Treatment Facility was hacked, potentially leading to water poisoning for thousands

 of residents.